Howard Ahmanson Jr.

-Howard Fieldstad Ahmanson Jr. (born February 3, 1950) is an American Christian philanthropist.
+Howard Fieldstad Ahmanson Jr. (born February 3, 1950) is an American Evangelical philanthropist.
 He is the son of Howard F. Ahmanson Sr., the founder of Home Savings Bank.

-Biography
+Early life and education

-Ahmanson was born on February 3, 1950.
-He is the son of Dorothy Johnston Grannis and the American financier Howard F. Ahmanson Sr. (1906–1968).
-His father was a prominent businessman in the savings and loan industry; Howard Sr. founded H.F.
-Ahmanson & Co., which thrived in the Great Depression and ultimately expanded throughout California and into New York state, Arizona and Florida.
+Howard Fieldstad Ahmanson Jr. was born on February 3, 1950.
+He is the son of Dorothy Johnston Grannis and financier Howard F. Ahmanson Sr. (1906–1968).
+His father was a prominent businessman in the savings and loan industry; Howard Sr. founded H. F. Ahmanson & Co., which thrived in the Great Depression and ultimately expanded throughout California and into New York state, Arizona and Florida.
 His father was well known for his support of the arts, an area in which Ahmanson has continued to be active.

 His parents divorced when he was ten years old.
 Despite the trappings of wealth, Howard Jr. was a lonely child.
 He has said, "I resented my family background, [my father] could never be a role model, whether by habits or his lifestyle, it was never anything I wanted."
 His father died when he was eighteen, and Ahmanson inherited the family's fortune.

 He attended Occidental College, where he obtained a degree in economics.
 He then toured Europe, but returned because of complications with arthritis.
 He earned a master's degree in linguistics at the University of Texas at Arlington.

-In 1986, Howard married journalist Roberta Green.